 2 minute video explaining the new rules

-This video explains the news rules about recycling food scraps, including the phasing in and enforcement.
+This video explains the new rules about recycling food scraps, including the phasing in and enforcement.
 It was designed to inform business operators, staff and even customers on why separating food from regular garbage is part of the way we manage our waste in this region.
 Available in

 The Restaurant Guide explains how to reduce food waste through prevention, donation, and recycling.
 It also contains a 7 step guide to help you design, implement and maintain a successful food waste recycling program.

 How many Green Bins does my building need?